Symptoms of Eye Cataracts - Are You Losing Your Vision?

-This article, the first in a series about cataracts, will discuss not only what cataracts are but common symptoms that point to the possibility of eye cataracts.
+This article, the first in a series about cataracts, will discuss not only what cataracts are but common symptoms that point to the possibility of this condition.

-I have developed cataracts myself, my mother had them decades ago and my wife had cataract surgery 2 years ago.
-This series of articles is a compilation of extensive research on the subject as well as personal experience and the experiences of others.
+I have developed cataracts myself, my mother had them decades ago, and my wife had cataract surgery two years ago.
+This series of articles is a compilation of extensive research on the subject, my own personal experience, and the experiences of others.

-While studying the medical information on the subject is very valuable, I have found that personal experience from someone that has suffered the same disease is often valuable as well and will share these experiences with you.
-In that respect, this first article will document my own discovery of cataracts, what my own symptoms were and the steps taken to reduce the problem.
+While studying the medical information on the subject is very valuable, I have found that hearing about the personal experience of someone else who has suffered from the same disease can be very important, as well.
+In that respect, this article will document my own discovery of cataracts, what my symptoms were, and the steps I have taken to treat the problem.

 Within the eyeball, everyone has a lens to focus the incoming light onto the retina at the back of the eye, and this lens is both crucial to good vision and a source of multiple problems.

 In order for the lens to function properly two things are necessary; the lens must transmit light through it and it must move and flex to vary the focus according to the distance of the object being viewed.
 As people age, the lens slowly hardens and the tiny muscles that flex and move it can no longer accomplish that action.
 This is termed presbyopia and is the reason most elderly people must wear glasses; while the lens will still focus far away objects it can no longer be flexed sufficiently to focus on objects nearby.